 However, it's also possible to be afflicted with Zombie status on that same island (there's a formation of monsters in the desert that doesn't belong to this trope).
 Since Zombie makes your character uncontrollable, and you'll only have that one character at the time, you're potentially a One-Hit-Point Wonder until you get off the island.
 Or until you equip a Ribbon.

 The monsters, should they get a chance to hit you, do about average damage for this point in the game.
-So despite the lameness of their HP stat and their Seizure status, they can pose a challenge for a Level 1 character.
+So despite the lameness of their HP stat and their Seizure status, they can pose a challenge for a low-level character.

 Gaiares: At least until you get a shield, then you're a 6-or-so-hit-point-wonder. unless you die on the final stage, which has no such shield item, which is one of the reasons why that stage (which is ONLY a boss fight) is That One Boss.
 Oddly enough, your TOZ can block some bullets.